 Lately I’ve been getting lots of honest comments from people who want to cook my stuff and have general questions or people who have cooked my stuff and came back to leave reviews.
 These comments make my day.
 It tells me there are actually people out there that trust me enough to spend money on ingredients and time in the kitchen.
 So keep them coming!
 I love it!
 I’ll be honest and let you all know if I don’t have the answer to things and do my best to make cooking and eating at home fun.

 That being said, with the recent popularity of crispy honey garlic chicken and me being totally knocked off-guard by the deceptively humble sauce that just rocks that recipe, I’ve decided to make a baked salmon version.
-It’s simple, it has FIVE ingredients and it’s tasteh.
-So tasty, I spell it differently.
+It’s simple, it has FIVE ingredients and it’s tasty.

 So my old recipes with salmon used measurements based on salmon fillets.
 ‘2 salmon fillets’ etc. And while that sounds simple, I was basing this off individually sealed frozen salmon fillets.
 It wasn’t till we renewed our Sam’s Club membership and I saw fresh gigantic slabs of salmon that I had the sinking realization that not everyone buys salmon the budget way like I do.
 Size does matter in this case.
 Ooops!
 I need to go back and fix those recipes.
 In the meantime, this salmon recipe will actually have weight measurements so the sauce is proportionate.